The Art of Asking: How I Learned to Stop Worrying and Let People Help is an expansion of the popular TED talk Amanda Palmer gave in 2013.

-If I trust people, they will take care of me and be my friend.
-I can’t be isolated and try to trust others; it’s not possible.
+If you trust people, they will take care of you and be your friend.
+You can’t be isolated and try to trust others; it’s not possible.

 Are you afraid to ask for things?
 What’s holding you back?
 Have you ever been a street performer?
-Do you ever read books which give you a completely different perspective?